-Cars are dominating the streetscapes and creating an unsafe and congested environment for other users.
-Streets need to be reclaimed for other modes ensuring safety and connectivity for cyclists and pedestrians alike.
+Cars are dominating the streetscapes and creating an unsafe and congested need to be reclaimed for other modes ensuring safety and connectivity for cyclists and pedestrians alike.

 Better walking connections to schools and the N81 are necessary as well as an overall upgrading of all footpath facilities throughout the Neighbourhood to ensure a continuous and safe walking environment.